By Joanne Jeffries. Last Updated 10th November 2021. Welcome to this case study which looks at personal injury claims payouts for assault at work.

 In this case the claimant first approached his trade union, the GMB before making his assault at work compensation claim.
 This was to obtain advice on what action he was entitled to take and what steps he should follow after the incident.

 At Accident Claims UK we have helped people across the country to get the compensation they are entitled to after an accident or injury which happened in their place of work.
-Aside from being able to offer a comprehensive no win no fee legal service, we also have one of the best resources in the UK for advice on how to make a personal injury claim.
+Aside from being able to offer a comprehensive no win no fee legal service, we also have one of the best resources in the UK for advice on how to make a personal injury claim and time limits in which you’d need to claim.
 You can find out how to contact our team by scrolling to the bottom of this article.
+Whether you’re claiming for an assault in the workplace involving verbal abuse, physical abuse or have been the victim of an assault elsewhere and want to learn what the criminal injuries compensation authority CICA could do for you, why not get advice from our specialist solicitors, who not only help with accident at work claims for those injured in the work environment.

 Assault At Work Statistics